-The Staff College also collaborated with the Community of San Egidio to offer a course on Partnering with Faith Organisations in Development, and initiated discussions with Benetton's Unhate Foundation regarding the joint development and endowment of a Youth Studies Programme at the College.
-With partnerships at the core of the Post-2015 Development Agenda and 'Fit for Purpose' discussions, UNSSC further built on an established relationship with the UN Foundation and close engagement with the Executive
+The Staff College also collaborated with the Community of San organizational change.
+Egidio to offer a course on Partnering with Faith Organisations in Development, and initiated discussions with Benetton's Unhate Finally, in addition to partnerships with traditional donors, the Foundation regarding the joint development and endowment of a Staff College continued to enjoy a fruitful collaboration with Youth Studies Programme at the College.
+With partnerships at the local (Turin-based) entities such as the Compagnia di San Paolo core of the Post-2015 Development Agenda and 'Fit for Purpose' Foundation, the City of Turin and the Italian military.
+Each of these discussions.
+UNSSC further built on an established relationship entities, through financial or in-kind contributions, significantly with the UN Foundation and close engagement with the Executive facilitated the work of the Staff College and its course offerings.